The Wayfarer’s Repose

 “They took her away intact, same with my friend, they dragged him into the darkness.”

 The night went on without another incident.
 Golar fell asleep.
+The rhythmic druming on the door was almost musical.
+Almost soothing.
 There were towels in the changing rooms.
 Golar had retrieved them and handed some to Brota.
 The rest he rolled up and used as a support for his head.

 Brota did her best to stay awake lest the door give in.
-The creatures beat against the door, but the assault slowed as dawn came.
-She had fallen asleep.
-Her hand resting on her knees as she sat facing the door.
+The creatures beat against it, but the assault slowed as dawn came.
+She dozed.
+Her head lolled, and then she was asleep.
+When she awoke, her head was resting on her knees as she sat facing the door.
 By morning, all was quiet.

 The satyr woke with a start.